info icon

 Erectile dysfunction (ED) is the inability to have an erection that is sufficient enough to perform sexual intercourse.
 It could be the inability to have one or the inability to maintain one once erect.
 It is a common condition and affects 1 in 10 males.
 It can arise from many factors however a significant factor is diabetes mellitus.

-What causes ED in men with diabetes?
+What Causes ED in Men with Diabetes?

 Men with diabetes are at higher risk of erectile dysfunction especially those with uncontrolled blood sugar levels.
 High blood sugar levels can cause damage to blood vessels and nerves.